|Rating:||8.6 / 10|

 Sony ZV1 hot shoe and microphone

-Sony ZV 1 with dead cat.
+Sony ZV 1 with dead cat (microphone cover).
 Being outside in windy conditions means I’m more likely to use a lavalier microphone which will shut down the camera’s microphone.
 The dead cat attaches to the camera’s hot shoe

 Sony ZV1 vs Sony Rx100 Mk 1.
 The ZV1 is bigger than any of the cameras in the RX range but only marginally.
 In the ZV1 on the lefthand side, the hand grips are visible and these actually make it easier to get the camera out of my pants pocket